OISF/suricata/doc/userguide/upgrade.rst

   Instead, both the SDP parser and logger depend on being invoked by another parser (or logger).
 - ARP decoder and logger have been introduced.
   Since ARP can be quite verbose and produce many events, the logger is disabled by default.
+- Datasets of the type String had a bug fix which now takes into account the length of the string as well when checking for memcaps.
+This may lead to memcaps being hit for older setups that didn't take that into account.
+  For more details, check https://redmine.openinfosecfoundation.org/issues/3910

 Upgrading 6.0 to 7.0
 --------------------